0b01001001/spectree/README.md

 > How can I return my model directly?

-Yes, returning an instance of `BaseModel` will assume the model is valid and bypass spectree's validation and automatically call `.dict()` on the model.
+Yes, returning an instance of `BaseModel` will assume the model is valid and bypass spectree's validation and automatically call `.model_dump()` on the model.

 For starlette you should return a `PydanticResponse`:
 ```py